Priyanka-Khadgi/Pizza-Sales-Analysis/README.md

 # INTRODUCTION

-This dashboard presents a dynamic and comprehensive overview of our pizza sales data, leveraging insights from Excel and SQL sources.
+This dashboard presents a dynamic and comprehensive overview of the pizza sales data, leveraging insights from Excel and SQL sources.
 Dive into a tailored analysis spanning a specific date range, empowering users to uncover trends, identify top-selling pizzas, and track key performance indicators such as total revenue and average order value.

 # PROJECT OVERVIEW